-(ii) When the data has been unlawfully processed (i.e. in breach of the lawfulness requirement of the first principle of the GDPR) and you request restriction instead of erasure;
+- When the data have been unlawfully processed (i.e. in breach of the lawfulness requirement of the first principle of the GDPR) and you request restriction instead of erasure;

-(iii) CRI no longer need your personal data but you need that we keep them to keep in order to establish, exercise or defend a legal claim; or
+- CRI no longer needs your personal data but you need that we keep them in order to establish, exercise or defend a legal claim; or

-(iv) You have objected the processing of your data under Article 21(1) of the GDPR and CRI is considering whether our legitimate grounds override those of the individual and you would like that we restrict until we consider the case.
+- You have objected to the processing of your data under Article 21(1) of the GDPR and CRI is considering whether our legitimate grounds override those of the individual and you would like that we restrict access to your data until we consider the case.

-When CRI receives a request for a restriction, we will not process the restricted data in any way except to store it.
+When CRI receives a request for restriction, we will not process the restricted data in any way except to store them.

-There are thought some exceptions, which we may apply, e.g. in case of exercise or defense of legal claims, if it is for the protection of the rights of another person (natural or legal) and if it is for reasons of important public interest.
-Those exceptions we will apply only to the extent necessary if necessary at all.
+There are some exceptions which we may apply, e.g. in case of exercise or defence of legal claims, if it is for the protection of the rights of another person (natural or legal) and if it is for reasons of important public interest.
+We will apply those exceptions only to the extent necessary, if necessary at all.

 - Right to data portability